mbchang/dynamics/README.md

 * [Torch7](http://torch.ch/)
 * [matter-js](http://brm.io/matter-js/)
 * [Node.js](https://nodejs.org/en/)

 _More details coming soon._

 ## Instructions
 _The instructions below are missing some details._

-Pretrained network and dataset can be downloaded at:
+Pretrained network and dataset can be downloaded at: COMING SOON.

 ### Generating Data
 The following commands generates 50000 trajectories of 4 balls of variable mass over 60 timesteps.
 It will create a folder `balls_n4_t60_s50000_m` in the `data/` folder.